-In case of any emergency problems while the project implementation the management of enterprise will establish the special committee that will conduct a review of such case and issue an order that must also include provisions for necessary corrective actions to be implemented that will ensure such situations are avoided in future.
+That will conduct a review of such case and issue an order that must also include provisions for necessary corrective actions to be implemented that will ensure such situations are avoided in future.

 The project host management will also establish a communication channel that will make it possible to submit suggestions, improvement proposals and project ideas for more accurate future monitoring for every person involved in the monitoring activities.
 Such communications will be delivered to the project host management who is required to review these communications and in case it is found appropriate implement necessary corrective actions and improvements.
-Project participant - CEP Carbon Emissions Partners S.A. will conduct periodic review of the monitoring plan and procedures and if necessary propose improvements to the project participants.
+Project participant -EVO CARBON TRADING SERVICES LTD will conduct periodic review of the monitoring plan and procedures and if necessary propose improvements to the project participants.